averi-u/cse110-fa22-lab8/README.md

 answer:
 I will choose the option: Within a Github action that runs whenever code is pushed since it allows the automated tests to be tested checking the program is working at all times.
 ## 2) answer:
-Yes, I would use an end to end test to check if a function is returning the correct output.
+No, I would not use an end to end test to check if a function is returning the correct output.
 ## 3) answer:
-Yes, because writing a unit test could check whether our program works.
+No, because writing a unit test could check whether our program works.
 We can see whether the receiver can receive the message at last.
 ## 4) answer:
 Yes, because writing a unit test could check whether our program works.
 We can see whether the program would warn the user if they write more than 80 characters.